Juviro/mythic-commander/Roadmap.md

 - allow text export of selected cards
 - rework advanced search:
   - show all current search options for advanced search
+- check for multiple copies of one card for deck legality check

 ## BACKLOG BUGFIXES: